sliekens/MumbleLink/README.md

 #### raw

-`identity`: prints the entire content of the MumbleLink memory section in binary format.
+`raw`: prints the entire content of the MumbleLink memory section in binary format.
 Not meant to be dislayed in a terminal.
 Instead, you can redirect the output to a file and use a HEX viewer or other tools to view it.

 ```
 dotnet run --project src\mumble.app -- raw > snapshot.bin